 Reading Time: < 1 minute Director Gilles Paquet-Brenner takes Tatiana De Rosnay’s novel and brings onscreen a harrowing and hypnotic experience that begins in Paris,

-Reading Time: 7 minutesIn this 1970 outing, director Shiv Kumar makes an unbelievably lame and unintentionally comic contribution to Hindi cinema, combining family drama, a spy caper, and coming up a cropper.
+Reading Time: 6 minutes In this 1970 outing, director Shiv Kumar makes an unbelievably lame and unintentionally comic contribution to Hindi cinema, combining family drama, a spy caper, and coming up a cropper.
 Composer Rahul Dev Burman, painting out a silver lining with his score, comes to the heroic (and hero’s) rescue.

-Reading Time: 1 minuteDirector John Curran and writer Angus MacLachlan set out to create a dark, noirish thriller.
+Reading Time: < 1 minute Director John Curran and writer Angus MacLachlan set out to create a dark, noirish thriller.
 And it certainly works up to

 Reading Time: 5 minutes Director Reema Kagti takes actor Akshay Kumar’s cinematic legacy-building efforts one step further, this time designed to make you stand up for the national anthem.
 ‘Gold: The Dream that United our Nation’ grips in parts while in others it slips, even as the performances prop it up almost through and through.
 But the movie’s finest moment is hidden in a fleeting expression at the very end.